 Meanwhile, for shippers on commoditized trades, there is minimal benefit in locking yourself into one carrier when you can continue with the market “norm” and take your volume elsewhere for a discounted rate.
 After all, there is very little if any differentiation between the service carriers provides on the major trades.

 Those with the largest volumes, freight forwarders, also benefit from the current system.
 The ability to switch volumes from spot to named accounts and vice versa provides them with a level of flexibility they would otherwise struggle to achieve.

 Why it Matters

 Firstly, it creates huge inefficiencies, a particular concern for carriers when cost control is so vitally important.
-Carriers are forced to provide quotes based off volumes, which are by no means guaranteed, making accurate pricing even harder.
-Meanwhile, for shippers requiring absolute certainty there is no guarantee contracted cargo won’t be rolled if the market spikes, ultimately leading to wasted man hours and resources negotiating the agreement in the first place.
+Carriers are forced to provide quotes based on volumes, which are by no means guaranteed, making accurate pricing even harder.
+Meanwhile, for shippers requiring absolute certainty, there is no guarantee contracted cargo won’t be rolled if the market spikes, ultimately leading to wasted man-hours and resources negotiating the agreement in the first place.

-With the major of trades now commoditised, it’s more important than ever to ensure shippers get a fair price, which can only be achieved through rate visibility.
+With the major of trades now commoditized, it’s more important than ever to ensure shippers get a fair price, which can only be achieved through rate visibility.

 Pricing and Rate Visibility

 Let’s start by looking back at the most documented trade, Asia-North Europe.

 Fig 1.
 Market Spreads Far East Main to North Europe Main ($FEU)